dd32/td-gh-ex/readme.txt

 * Used different featured image size for the recent work widget.
 * Small fix in footer text.
 * Fixed a bug which was showing excerpt in the single post view.

+= Version 1.0.3 =
+* Load textdomain function added for the translation.
+* Some css adjustment for dark skin and primary color option.
+* Unwanted text removed from text widget.
+* Adjustment for slider part.
+* Some images renamed.